GOULET is the best-selling author of the book The

 and Terry Goulet's Talks on the Metis

-to thousands of people across Canada and the United States on Louis Riel
+and the Metis to tens of thousands of people across Canada and in the United

-and the Metis.
+States and Europe.
 Their speaking venues have included universities,

 historical societies, Metis organizations, high schools, public libraries